You’ve heard the term “Cornerstone Content” or “Pillar Post” and now you’re wondering what that is.

 Once you’re done doing this with one keyword family, you can move on to another keyword family and do the same thing.
 The more you do this, the better chance you have of ranking in Google and pulling consistent passive traffic to your website.

-We then broke “6 Content Marketing Ideas for Real Estate Agents: Inspiration to Bring Your Strategy to Life” into multiple smaller posts based on each section headline.
+We then broke our “SEO for Real Estate Guide” into multiple smaller posts based on each section headline.

-Here are some other great examples of pillar posts, check out…
+Here are some other great examples of cornerstone articles, check out…

 There you go.
 Now you can start creating cornerstone content that Google loves.
 And if you have any follow-up questions about building out your own content strategy, leave em’ in the comments and we’ll answer as best we can!